 An integrated study of business strategy formulation and implementation under conditions of continuing economic, technological, and competitive change in the global marketplace.
 Explores industry, competitive, and company analysis.
 Emphasis on path-finding to identify strategic choices that create sustainable advantage.
-Prerequisites: BUSA 522 or ECON 520, 509, 510, 511, 513, 515, 517, 519, 521.
+Prerequisites: BUSA 509, 510, 511, 513, 515, 517, 519, 521, and 522 or ECON 520.
 (3)

-BUSA 591: Independent Study: Individualized reading and studies.
+BUSA 591: Independent Studies: Individualized reading and studies.
 Minimum supervision after initial planning of student's work.
 Rarely granted and requires prior approval of MBA director and consent of instructor.
-(1-4)
+(1 to 4)

 BUSA 595: Internship: Application of business knowledge in field setting.
 Credit granted determined by hours spent in working environment and depth of project associated with course of study.
 Pass/fail.
-(1-4)
+(1 to 4)